Skip advert

 People signing dealership paperwork

-You're probably used to the concept of leasing a new car – instead of buying outright, the payment is broken down into smaller payments over an agreed rental period.
+You're probably used to the concept of leasing a new car – instead of taking the financial risk of buying the car outright, you essentially rent the car and make smaller payments over an agreed period.
 But can you lease a second-hand car?
 The good news is that you can, and it could be an option well worth considering.

 Advertisement - Article continues below

 You could say leasing a second-hand car gives you the best of both worlds.
-Your monthly payments are smaller than if you leased new, but you still get a fresher model, which is cheaper to run and has better technology than if you bought an older car outright.
+Your monthly payments are typically smaller than if you leased new due to the used depreciation, but you still get a relatively new model, which could be cheaper to run and will have more up to date technology than if you bought an older car outright.

 Is leasing a second-hand car better than buying?